The Best Free Way to Send a Secure Email

 Unfortunately, there are not a lot of truly secure ways to make your message protected from prying eyes until it gets to the receiver.

-One such secure way is encrypted email.
+One secure way, however, is to send encrypted messages.

-Why You Should Use Encrypted Email?
+Why You Need to Use an Encrypted Email Service?

 The answer to this question depends on three other questions: